 Is a Grading Stamp Right for you?

 To sell lumber for construction purposes, you must have one of these stamps on your lumber.
-It could be very worthwhile for you to pursue your own stamp.
-It could open up doors for you to sell to a broader market.
-On the other hand, it can be a costly and time-consuming process you may be happy selling wood products that don't need a grade stamp such as hardwood lumber, flooring, and molding.
+Pursuing your own stamp could open up doors for you to sell to a broader market.
+On the other hand, it can be a costly and time-consuming process and you may be happy selling wood products that don't need a grade stamp such as hardwood lumber, flooring, and molding.

 Getting your Stamp

-- Inspections: You can expect your mill to be visited by the organization you got your stamp from.
+Inspections: You can expect your mill to be visited by the organization you got your stamp from.
 They will come by and inspect your lumber from time to time to see if you are grading your lumber properly.
 If they find enough errors they can hold up truckloads of material for inspection.
 It is best to always pay close attention to your grading and be sure you are grading your lumber correctly.
-All of these inspections cost money, it will cost you from $250-$450 per week in membership dues.
-At $250 to $400 per week, the dues to have one of these stamps are more than the average small sawmill owner can justify when making a few boards.
+It will cost you $250-$450 per week in membership dues, which is more than the average small sawmill owner can justify when making a few boards.

 - If you live in Wisconsin, you have a great option to grade your own lumber at a very reasonable cost.
 It is called Wisconsin local use dimension lumber grading.
 The program is run by the University of Wisconsin-Stevens in cooperation with the Department of Natural Resources.
 They have developed a one-day class and test you can take to be certified to produce lumber on your own sawmill.
 Then you can sell the wood to the end user for structural use.
 This opens up a great opportunity to small sawmill owners in Wisconsin.
 You can download a pdf about this program from the Wisconsin DNR

-- If you don't live in Wisconsin and you would like to see something like this in your state, contact your elected officials and encourage them to enact a similar program in your state.
+- If you don't live in Wisconsin and you would like to see something like this in your state, contact your elected officials and encourage them to enact a similar program.